Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 How to Get an Insurance ID Card

-• Print it out yourself: You can also ask your agent or company to email you a copy of the card, which you can print out and store in your glove compartment.
+• Print it out yourself: You can also ask your agent or company to email you a copy of the card, which you can print and store in your glove compartment.

 • Display your card on your phone: Multiple companies, including Allstate, Geico, State Farm, and Progressive, allow you to access your insurance card through their mobile apps.